 In spite of the association between foods with a low glycemic index and improved health, using the index to choose foods does not automatically lead to a healthy diet.
 For example, the glycemic index of potato chips and some candy bars—not healthful choices—is lower than that of some healthful foods, such as brown rice.
 Some foods with a high glycemic index contain valuable vitamins and minerals.
 Thus, this index should be used only as a general guide to food choices.

 The glycemic index indicates only how quickly carbohydrates in a food are absorbed into the bloodstream.
-It does not include how much carbohydrate a food contains, which is also important.
+It does not take into account how much carbohydrate a food contains, which is also important.
 Glycemic load includes the glycemic index and the amount of carbohydrate in a food.
 A food, such as carrots, bananas, watermelon, or whole-wheat bread, may have a high glycemic index but contain relatively little carbohydrate and thus have a low glycemic load.
 Such foods have little effect on the blood sugar level.

 Glycemic load also includes how changes in blood sugar are affected by the combination of foods eaten together.
 The glycemic index does not.